-Grammy Award-winning Charlie Haden, a legendary jazz bassist who played with artists including John Coltrane and Chet Baker, died Friday in Los Angeles.
+Los Angeles (AFP) - Grammy Award-winning Charlie Haden, a legendary jazz bassist who played with artists including John Coltrane and Chet Baker, has died in Los Angeles.
 He was 76.

 Haden also joined pianist Keith Jarrett's ensemble in the 1960s and was considered as revolutionizing double bass playing in jazz music.